BlockChainClub/qyb-wallet-clients/baseDerivation.md

-Copay accepts three base derivation paths:
+Qyb accepts three base derivation paths:

   * m/44'
   * m/48' (only used for MULTISIGNATURE, HARDWARE Wallets)